grig23/primetime.en/help/AccountIQ/export-acc-information.md

 **# Locations**

-Locations from which the streaming occurred based on the Zip code.
+Number of locations (based on zip code) from which content is streamed.

 **# Cities**